Parse PDF Java with GroupDocs.Parser

 - Use multithreading cautiously to handle large volumes of documents simultaneously.

-- Regularly update the library to benefit from performance improvements in newer versions.
+- Keep the library up‑to‑date to benefit from performance improvements in newer releases.

 Conclusion